TacoJS/tacojs.github.io/_meetups/2016-august.md

     title: "Pam Selle"
     author: "Pam Selle"
     twitter: "pamasaur"
-    description: 'The "cloud" is a mere construct in our minds, but those wild kids are taking things further with "serverless" apps.
-Now you don't even have an imaginary server – you can run "serverless"!'
+    description: "The 'cloud' is a mere construct in our minds, but those wild kids are taking things further with 'serverless' apps.
+Now you don't even have an imaginary server – you can run 'serverless'!"
     emoji: "👾"
   - time: 19:45:00
     type: event